rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 which add no new information.
 ## A Note on the Equivalence Oracle
-TTT assumes the equivalence oracle is *exact*: if it says the hypothesis is wrong, it returns a counterexample that is genuinely wrong.
-The `Teacher` we use is a PAC oracle: it tests a finite sample of strings and declares equivalence if none of them exposes a mistake.
-This is a practical approximation, not an exact check.
+TTT assumes the equivalence oracle is *exact*: if it says the hypothesis is wrong, it returns a string the hypothesis genuinely misclassifies.
+The `Teacher` we use is a PAC oracle: it tests a finite sample of strings and declares equivalence if none expose a mistake.
+This is a practical approximation.
-This matters because TTT bets everything on a single discriminator per counterexample.
-When the oracle hands back a counterexample, TTT extracts one suffix and uses it to split a leaf.
-If the oracle is exact, that suffix is guaranteed to distinguish the two states.
-If the oracle is approximate, the counterexample may be statistically unlucky, a string the hypothesis happens to misclassify even though the hypothesis is already a good approximation of the target.
-The suffix extracted from such a counterexample may not distinguish the two states at all, and the split creates a redundant state.
-The algorithm does not detect this; it keeps accepting counterexamples and splitting until the oracle finally stops complaining.
+The approximation matters because TTT extracts exactly one discriminator per counterexample and bets that it separates two distinct Myhill-Nerode classes.
+If the oracle is exact, this is guaranteed.
+If the oracle is approximate, a rare false counterexample could produce a discriminator that does not actually distinguish two states, leading to a redundant split.
+L* is more
-L* does not have this problem.
-When a counterexample arrives, L* adds all its suffixes as new columns and then checks whether any two states have become identical.
-States that are indistinguishable are merged.
-So even if a counterexample was statistically unlucky, the worst outcome is a few wasted membership queries, and the table stays consistent.
+forgiving: it adds all suffixes of a counterexample and merges any states that become indistinguishable, so a false counterexample wastes a few queries but leaves the table consistent.
-The PAC oracle used in this post is an approximation of an exact oracle.
-TTT's efficiency gains over L* come with a stronger requirement on the
-oracle: when the oracle is approximate, TTT can create redundant states and loop, where L* would simply add a few extra columns and stay correct.
+For the targets in this post the PAC oracle with the parameters shown is accurate enough that this does not arise in practice.
 ## DT Coherence After Split
 After `split_leaf` turns a leaf into an inner node, some transitions in the hypothesis that targeted the old leaf are now stale, because the DT now